GuyKabiri/Cuboids-Shearsort-MPI/README.md

 ### End of Iterations
-At the end of the iterations the matrix will be as below.
+At the end of the iterations, the matrix will be as below.

 ```
 |  0 |  1 |  2 |  3 |